 "He was a prince."

 "But you aren't in the office now?"

 "No. I found I had a knack of writing verses and things, and I wrote a few vaudeville songs.
-Then I came across a man named Bevan at a music publisher's.
+Then I came across a man named Bevan at a music-publisher's.
 He was just starting to write music, and we got together and turned out some vaudeville sketches, and then a manager sent for us to fix up a show that was dying on the road and we had the good luck to turn it into a success, and after that it was pretty good going.
-George Bevan got married the other day.
+Managers are just like sheep.
+They know nothing whatever about the show business themselves, and they come flocking after

+anybody who looks as if he could turn out the right stuff.
+They never think any one any good except the fellow who had the last hit.
+So, while your luck lasts, you have to keep them off with a stick.
+Then you have a couple of failures, and they skip off after somebody else, till you have another success, and then they all come skipping back again, bleating plaintively.
+George Bevan got married the other day--you probably read about it--he married Lord Marshmoreton's daughter.
 Lucky devil!"

 "Are you married?"

 "No."

 "You were faithful to my memory?" said Jill with a smile.

 "I was."
 "It can't last," said Jill, shaking her head.
-"One of these days you'll meet some lovely American girl and then you'll put a worm down her back or pull her hair or whatever it is you do when you want to show your devotion, and....
+"One of these days you'll meet some lovely American girl and then you'll put a worm down her back or pull her hair or whatever it is you do when you want to show your devotion, and . . .
 What are you looking at?
 Is something interesting going on behind me?"
 He had been looking past her out into the room.